sokil/php-mongo/README.md

 $collection = $client->getDatabase('databaseName')->getCollection('collectionName');
 ```

-Mapping may be specified through class prefix.
+#### Mapping with class preffix

+We can specify collection class prefix so any collection may be mapped to class without enumerating every collection name:

 ```php
 <?php
 $client->map([